Academic Catalog

 Red Frame Lab

-Denison students come to the Red Frame Lab to explore entrepreneurship, design thinking, and innovation.
-Located in the heart of the Slayter Student Union, the Red Frame Lab is home to big programs, small workshops, and coaching opportunities for all students.
-The skills and experiences students gain help them put their passions to work for them now and long into their future career paths.
+Denison students come to the Red Frame Lab to explore entrepreneurship, design thinking, and consulting.
+Located in the heart of the Slayter Student Union, the Red Frame Lab is about your personal and professional preparation, complementing your academic journey.
+We provide tools like design thinking, project management, client management, research, and presentation skills through fun and challenging initiatives.
+We give you opportunities and experiences to explore consulting and an entrepreneurial mindset.
+We have immersive experiences such as startup weekend programs, pitch competitions, alumni entrepreneur summits, hands-on consulting projects, and one-on-one coaching.
+The skills and confidence students gain help them put their passions to work for them now and long into their future career paths.
 Our staff, alumni, and network have a vast range of industry, entrepreneurial, and design thinking experience.
 Come by and start a conversation.
 You never know where it might take you.

 For more information, please visit: https://denison.edu/campus/entrepreneurship